nevillco/nevillco.github.io/_posts/2023-10-20-swift-codable-and-custom-keyed-dictionaries.md

 excerpt: Swift’s JSON parsing solution, Codable, has its occasional rigid edges.
 Custom dictionary key types are one of them.
 ---

-[`Codable`](https://developer.apple.com/documentation/swift/codable) is a protocol from the Swift Standard Library that finds its way onto Swift projects of virtually every kind - from iOS apps, to CLIs, to Swift on the Server - because it serves as a first-party means of translating between JSON and Swift models.
+[`Codable`](https://developer.apple.com/documentation/swift/codable) is a protocol from the Swift Standard Library that finds its way onto Swift projects of virtually every kind - from iOS apps, to CLIs, to Swift on the Server - because it offers a first-party means of translating between JSON and Swift models.
 It supports formats other than JSON, but engaging with a web API, using Codable value types as the request and response models, and translating them with `JSONEncoder`+`JSONDecoder`, continues to be a standard pattern across domains.

 Codable has been around for a while now (iOS 8+), and like many APIs, it has its areas of high utility and flexibility, and areas of rigidity that can take developers down a rabbit hole.
 I’ll be highlighting one of those latter areas around dictionaries - specifically, when a dictionary’s key is a type other than `Int` or `String`.
 But first, a quick detour to explain why this situation may come up.